Care FOR Creation

 We are an eco church.

-We're excited to announce that we've joined Eco Church, with A Rocha Aotearoa NZ.
-We are continuing to actively engage with our beautiful whenua and taking steps to ensure that as a church we are doing what we can to look after it.
+We are an Eco Church, with A Rocha Aotearoa NZ.
+We are continuing to actively engage with our beautiful whenua and taking steps to ensure that, as a church, we are doing what we can to look after it.

 Current initiatives